captainhcg/leetcode-in-py-and-go/README.md

 * 134: think about it, gas station
 * 150: -1/5 = -1
 * 160: know the trick
+* 162: find local peak.
+Should do it again
 * 164: 1.0.0
 * 168: n, idx = divmod(n-1, 26)
 * 172: know the trick